Metastatic breast cancer (MBC) occurs when breast cancer spreads outside of the breasts to another part of the body, such as the liver.

-People with MBC should discuss with a doctor what treatments may be best for them.
+People with MBC can discuss with a doctor the best treatments for them.
 Some factors to consider include:

 - the size of the tumor in the liver

-- whether or not the cancer has spread to other organs
+- whether the cancer has spread to other organs

 - the person’s general health